 Our planet Earth is the third from the Sun in our solar system, and our solar system is off to one side of our Milky Way Galaxy.
 When we look up on a clear night, we can see a band of milky white stars.
 That band of stars is the other end of our galaxy.
 That's why we call it the Milky Way.

 It wasn't very long ago when it was sill believed that the Earth was flat and that it was the center of the universe.
-We definitely have come a long way, and we know a lot more now.
+We definitely have come a long way in a few hundred years, and we know a lot more now.

 What We Already Know About Our Solar System and the Universe